5T33Z0/OC-Little-Translated/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 - In Finder, navigate to `~/Downloads/itlwm-master/itlwm/firmware`
 - Delete every file except the `iwm-…` file for your Intel Wifi/BT card.

-> [!NOTE]
+> [!TIP]
 >
-> Instead of manually deleting firmware files, you can also use Terminal to do this.
-The following command deletes all firmwares _except_ the one specified under `-name 'iwm…'`, so you have to put the name of the firmware required for your card in there: `find itlwm/firmware/ -type f ! -name 'iwm-7265-*' -delete`
+> Instead of deleting unnecessary firmware files manually, you can also use Terminal to do this.
+The following command deletes all firmwares _except_ the one specified under `-name 'iwm…'`.
+So before using this command, you have to adjust the name of the firmware to match the one required by your card: `find itlwm/firmware/ -type f ! -name 'iwm-7265-*' -delete`

 ### Prepare the `IntelBluetoothFirmware` source code
 - Download [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) source code (click on "Code" and select "Download zip")